 well being of the Nisga’a citizens whose ordinary residence is within southern British Columbia.

 Nisga'a Ts'amiks receives the majority of funding from Nisga'a Lisims Government for the following core areas: education and youth; training; government and local services; language and culture; economic development; and community preventative services.
 We provide targeted funding for youth (education grants, recreation funds, and grad attire), the Youth Council and the Elders Council.

 Throughout the year, staff coordinate monthly community events such as Grad celebrations, Summer BBQ, Halloween Bash, Unity Day Feast, Christmas and Hobiyee.
 We support other services that facilitate more active participation of members and strengthen their understanding of their history, traditions, culture and language.
 We are working towards increased language programming.
 We support community initiatives that are working towards our shared vision and goals.
 Every year we seek additional funds to support priority programming such as language and culture, education and youth.

-Our office is staffed by an Executive Director, Office Manager and a Programs & Services Event Coordinator.
+Our office is staffed by an Executive Director, Executive Assistant, Office Manager, Programs & Services Event Coordinator, Finance, Administrative Assistant, and a Custodian.
 We also enter into contracts with service providers with special expertise to enable us to deliver programming.
 And, of course we welcome volunteers and community support at all times.